Rayzeq/tryfol/README.md

 ## Other known issues

-- The bar may sometimes segfault when tray icons update their menus.
-This issue relates to the `dbusmenu` module and will likely be resolved after refactoring.
 - The Bluetooth module frequently triggers panics, though these are caught by GTK.
 This should be resolved after the module is refactored.
 - Errors from the mpris module due to players disappearing.
 Those are not severe in any way, but I might refactor the mpris module to fix them at some point.